OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/payment-initiation-api-profile.md

 - A PISP **may** request an AuthorisationType for the payment-order (i.e., Single or Any).
 If a value is not provided, an ASPSP will interpret the AuthorisationType as 'Any'.
 - A PISP **may** request a CompletionDateTime for the payment-order authorisation to be complete.
 If a value is not provided, an ASPSP will interpret the CompletionDateTime as unbounded.
 - An ASPSP **must** reject the payment-order consent if the AuthorisationType requested by the PISP does not match the DebtorAccount in the request.
-- An ASPSP **must** set the status of the payment-order consent to Rejected, if the AuthorisationType requested by the PISP cannot be satisfied, after PSU Authentication:
+- An ASPSP **must** set the status of the payment-order consent to `RJCT` which means Rejected, if the AuthorisationType requested by the PISP cannot be satisfied, after PSU Authentication:
   - The ASPSP must respond back with an OAuth error response fields  _**error**_ specified as invalid_request and _**error_description**_ containing an appropriate message.
+The ASPSP must also provide the same status reason in the payment-order consent.
 - An ASPSP **must** restrict the selection of DebtorAccount (in the ASPSP online channel) to accounts that match the AuthorisationType requested by the PISP.

 In the payment-order resource: